poanetwork/blockscout-terraform/README.md

 - `bucket` and `dynamodb_table` represents the name of AWS resources that will be used for Terraform state management;
 - If `ec2_ssh_key_content` variable is not empty, Terraform will try to create EC2 SSH key with the `ec2_ssh_key_name` name.
 Otherwise, the existing key with `ec2_ssh_key_name` name will be used;
 - `instance_type` defines a size of the Blockscout instance that will be launched during the deployment process;
 - `vpc_cidr`, `public_subnet_cidr`, `db_subnet_cidr` represents the network configuration for the deployment.
 Usually you want to leave it as is.
-However, if you want to modify it, please, expect that `db_subnet_cidr` represents not a single network, but a group of networks united with one CIDR block that will be divided during the deployment.
-For details, see [subnets.tf](https://github.com/ArseniiPetrovich/blockscout-terraform/blob/master/roles/main_infra/files/subnets.tf#L35) for details;
+However, if you want to modify it, please, expect that `db_subnet_cidr` represents not a single network, but a group of networks started with defined CIDR block increased by 8 bits.
+Example:
+  Number of networks: 2
+  `db_subnet_cidr`: "10.0.1.0/16"
+  Real networks: 10.0.1.0/24 and 10.0.2.0/24

 - An internal DNS zone with`dns_zone_name` name will be created to take care of BlockScout internal communications;
 - `prefix` - is a unique tag to use for provisioned resources (5 alphanumeric chars or less);
 - The name of a IAM key pair to use for EC2 instances, if you provide a name which